minpie/libminpie_pub/libminpie_c_crypto/readme.md

 // # End code
 ```
 <br>
-save this any directory(in this example, will be called "./example1.c")<br>
+save this any directory(in this example, will be called "./example2.c")<br>

-2. get libminpieSslaes.h<br>
+2. get libminpieAes.h<br>
-find libminpieSslaes.h file in my repository and place to same directory to example1.c<br>
+find libminpieAes.h file in my repository and place to same directory to example2.c<br>

 3. compile it<br>
 use below compile command:<br>
 ```
-gcc -o example1 example1.c -L"./../output" -Wl,-rpath="./../output" -l"minpieSslaes" -lssl -lcrypto
+gcc -o example2 example2.c -L"./../output" -Wl,-rpath="./../output" -l"minpieAes"
 ```

 <br>
-notice 1: the option: -L"./../output" is MUST edited to correct path where have libminpieSslaes.so<br>
+notice 1: the option: -L"./../output" is MUST edited to correct path where have libminpieAes.so<br>
-notice 2: the option: -Wl,-rpath="./../output" is MUST edited to correct path where have libminpieSslaes.so<br>
+notice 2: the option: -Wl,-rpath="./../output" is MUST edited to correct path where have libminpieAes.so<br>
-notice 3: in this example, I assume you already installed OpenSSL and you can use with GCC compiler. if not, sorry.<br>

 4. Run<br>
 if no output showed, that may means no error. so you can run the program like this:<br>

 ```
-./example1
+./example2
 ```

 5. Result<br>